 As anyone with some B2B sales experience knows, an email address can be a powerful piece of information.
-It gives you the opportunity to get your brand front and centre in the inboxes of hot, qualified leads.
+It gives you the opportunity to get your brand front and center in the inboxes of hot, qualified leads.
 However, your opportunities here are only as good as your data.
 It’s therefore essential that you make sure your email addresses are accurate and active.
 This is where email validation comes in handy.
-We take a look at everything you need to know about how to validate emails
+We take a look at everything you need to know about how to validate emails.

 What is Email Validation?